-Several people with ME/CFS described their experience of CV19 infection in a discussion on the MEA Facebook page last week.
+People with ME/CFS have been describing their experiences of COVID-19 infection in several discussions on MEA Facebook.
 On a more positive note, I am not currently aware of anyone with ME/CFS who has been admitted to hospital with severe respiratory problems.